Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Methodology

 where $w_k^c$ represents the classifier weight for feature dimension $k$ and the predicted class $c$.
 This approach backpropagates class-specific weights to the pre-pooling node features, revealing each node's contribution to the final prediction.
 Nodes with higher importance scores thus have a stronger influence on the model’s decision for the corresponding class.

 \textbf{Rank-Based Explanation Alignment Loss}.
 Given the explanations from both surrogate and target models, a natural approach to explanation alignment is to directly minimize the difference between their node importance scores, for instance by applying Mean Squared Error (MSE) loss.
 However, such a straightforward approach overlooks a key challenge: raw importance scores produced by different models or explanation methods often vary widely in scale and distribution, limiting the effectiveness of direct alignment.
 To address this issue, we propose aligning explanations based on relative node rankings rather than absolute importance scores.
 The rationale is that, despite variations in magnitude, the relative ordering of node importance tends to remain stable and effectively reflects the underlying reasoning process.
 Following this intuition, we propose a rank-based explanation alignment loss inspired by RankNet~\cite{burges2005learning}.
 For any pair of nodes $(i,j)$ in a graph, the importance ranking given by the target model is denoted as $r_{ij}$, where $r_{ij} = 1$ if node $i$ is ranked higher (more important) than node $j$ according to the target model’s explanations, and $r_{ij} = 0$ otherwise.
 We compute the difference of their importance scores in the surrogate model as $\Delta_{ij} = E_i' - E_j'$.
-Based on this difference, the rank-based explanation alignment loss can be computed by:
+Formally, the rank-based explanation alignment loss can be computed by:

 where $\sigma$ is the sigmoid function.
 To account for all pairwise relationships in the graph, we define the final alignment loss as the average ranking loss over all node pairs:

 where $\mathcal{P}$ denotes the set of all node pairs with $i < j$ to avoid duplicate comparisons.
 By explicitly enforcing node-ranking consistency, this alignment ensures that the surrogate model robustly captures the internal decision logic of the target model.